Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Desember 2025 03.34.35 UTC
+- WIB: Rabu, 3 Desember 2025 04.27.18 UTC
-- WITA: Rabu, 3 Desember 2025 04.34.35 UTC
+- WITA: Rabu, 3 Desember 2025 05.27.18 UTC
-- WIT: Rabu, 3 Desember 2025 05.34.35 UTC
+- WIT: Rabu, 3 Desember 2025 06.27.18 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: friendship
+Kategori: inspirational